Your Narcissistic Survival Toolkit

 Grey Rock (recommended): "Thanks for checking in.
 I am doing well and prefer not to discuss this further."

-Boundaries: "I appreciate your concern, but I am not discussing my relationships right now.
+Boundaries: "I appreciate your concern, but I'm not discussing my relationships right now.
 Please respect that."

-Direct Shut Down: "If you bring this up again, I will need to end the conversation."
+Direct Shut Down: "If you bring this up again, I'll need to end the conversation."

 If Legal or Co Parenting Contact Is Required

-Limit replies to logistics only, for example: "I will respond regarding childcare scheduling only.
+Limit replies to logistics only, for example: "I'll respond regarding childcare scheduling only.
 Please forward any other matters to my attorney."
 Keep responses under three sentences and avoid emotional language.

 One Time Closure Text (When Absolutely Necessary)